Skip to content

 Section titled “Push to PR Branch (push-to-pull-request-branch:)”

 Pushes changes to a PR’s branch.
 Validates via title-prefix and labels to ensure only approved PRs receive changes.
+Multiple pushes per run are supported by setting max higher than 1.

 safe-outputs: